fabric art textile design

 BIO

-Liberty Worth is an artist, poet, teacher and public speaker.
-She is a commissioned artist making custom artwork for installations in homes and public settings - one piece which is permanently in the Cayton Childrens’ Museum in Santa Monica, CA. Liberty teaches creativity workshops and conferences across the US and internationally as well as teaching high school art part-time in Santa Monica, CA. Her work has shown in multiple countries and she was a part of the inaugural show for the Museum of Contemporary Art of the Americas (MOCAA) in 2022.
+Liberty Worth is a multidisciplinary artist, poet, educator and public speaker.
+She is a commissioned artist making custom work for installations in homes and public settings - one piece which is permanently in the Cayton Childrens’ Museum in Santa Monica, CA. Liberty teaches creativity workshops and conferences across the US and internationally as well as teaching high school art part-time in Santa Monica, CA. Her work has shown in multiple countries and she was a part of the inaugural show for the Museum of Contemporary Art of the Americas (MOCAA) in 2022.
 She has published a book of art and poetry and has had her visual art published in multiple publications.
 Find her on Instagram at @libertyworthart

 ARTIST STATEMENT